 - Dry-cleaning and valet laundry services is temporarily unavailable; self-service laundry is available

-- Shipping services are temporarily unavailable
+- Shipping services are temporarily unavailable at resorts

-- Resort airline check-in service is unavailable
+- Resort airline check-in service is unavailable and will not return!

 - Package delivery to your resort (or the front of the parks) has been suspended.
 You can still ship to your home from merchandise locations.